SatelCreative/eslint-plugin/README.md

 ### Templates

-Sometimes there is more than just javascript in your file.
-For example in `.liquid` files and eslint will fail to parse.
+Sometimes there is more than just javascript in your file (for example in `.liquid`) files and eslint will fail to parse.
 Here are some tricks to avoid this

 **Don't use liquid in javascript**.
 No seriously, avoid if at all possible